arcanistzed/custom-fonts-example-preset/README.md

 ![Version](https://img.shields.io/github/v/tag/arcanistzed/custom-fonts-example-preset?label=Version&style=flat-square&color=2577a1) ![Latest Release Download Count](https://img.shields.io/github/downloads/arcanistzed/custom-fonts-example-preset/latest/module.zip?label=Downloads&style=flat-square&color=9b43a8) ![Supported Foundry Versions](https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://raw.githubusercontent.com/arcanistzed/custom-fonts-example-preset/main/module.json&style=flat-square&color=ff6400) [![Discord Server](https://img.shields.io/badge/-Discord-%232c2f33?style=flat-square&logo=discord)](https://discord.gg/AAkZWWqVav) [![Patreon](https://img.shields.io/badge/-Patreon-%23141518?style=flat-square&logo=patreon)](https://www.patreon.com/bePatron?u=15896855)

-An example preset for Custom Fonts
+An example preset for [Custom Fonts](https://github.com/arcanistzed/custom-fonts).
+This is primarily an example for developers, but can also be used if a user wants to use the WoodWud font.
+It applies some settings one time when you enable it and then you can keep it disabled and it will still work.
+If you'd like to uninstall it, please use the "Clear Presets" option in the Custom Fonts settings.

 ## Installation